-This formula from LifeTree is highly concentrated and requires just a few drops for a full sink of dirty dishes.
-LifeTree is committed to cutting down on packaging and using post-consumer recycled bottles.
+This formula is highly concentrated and requires just a few drops for a full sink of dirty dishes.
+Ecover is committed to cutting down on packaging and using post-consumer recycled bottles.
 The dish soap has aloe and herbal extracts to help keep your hands smooth and protected.

 Method dish liquid works without leaving a thick residue to rinse away.
-It is ultra concentrated, and trust me, a little goes a long way.
+It is ultra-concentrated, so a little goes a long way.
 The bottle design is unique and functional.
 Simply lift and squeeze to release a small amount of dish liquid directly from the bottom of the bottle.
-No gunky lids, or turning over the bottle.
+No gunky lids or turning over the bottle.
 Try the mint, lavender, and cucumber formulas as well.